gludescher/timekeeper/README.md

 python timekeeper.py -b -c Just some comment here
 ```

-`--period`, `-p`: Can be used with `--stats`.
+`--period`, `-p`: Can be used with `--stats` or `--table`.
 Defines the period (inclusive on both ends) from which to extract the stats.
 If only one date is passed, the end of the period will be set as the current date.
 It accepts multiple date formats, but will consider month before day whenever ambiguous.

 ```bash
 python timekeeper.py -s -p 2020-11-19 2020-12-03